marktmiller/atari-8-bit-forth-projects/fig-forth1.1/starting-forth/Readme.md

 "Starting Forth" says that NUMBER just pushes the converted number on the stack.
 The APX version of NUMBER pushes two values on the stack: the converted number, and then it pushes 0.
 I'm not sure what the 0 represents.

+### Some notes

+APX Forth has a version of CREATE, but I found it difficult to use.
+So, I created my own that I found makes more sense.
+I suspect others, except maybe more experienced Forth programmers, will agree.

+Most of the arithmetic operators were pretty easy to convert from what APX uses to what's in "Starting Forth."
+One case, SM/REM, was literally just a matter of renaming M/, since it does the same thing!
+M*/ was the most challenging, since APX didn't have anything like it, nor, it seemed, anything I could use to make the needed result.
+So, I wrote it from scratch using the assembler.

+A testimony to how well-organized the Forth standard is was FM/MOD.
+I wasn't able to figure out on my own how to implement it, but forth-standard.org solved that for me, by having a definition written in Forth that was easy to bring over to APX.
+Very nice.
+I forget if I consulted it for a definition for M*/, but oh well.
+I've tested my version, and it works.